ameyanikose/debate-app/README.md

 ### Advanced Features

-- **External LLM Integration**: Enable external API usage in settings to use OpenAI, Anthropic, or OpenRouter for more sophisticated responses
+- **OpenRouter AI Integration**: Enable AI mode in settings to use 200+ models from OpenRouter for more sophisticated responses
 - **Custom Personas**: Create detailed personas with names, roles, ages, colors, bios, and stances
 - **Topic Management**: Import topics in bulk or edit them individually
 - **Auto-run**: Configure the app to start debates automatically when loaded